 Software as a service is one of the most sought-after business opportunities.
 People looking for their next career role or their next business venture can develop valuable skills and knowledge in this fast-moving industry.

 SaaS/subscription businesses are more complex than traditional businesses.
-Common business metrics totally fail to capture the key factors that drive SaaS performance.
+Common SaaS business metrics totally fail to capture the key factors that drive SaaS performance.
 In the SaaS world, there are a few key variables that make a big difference to future results.
 This guide is aimed at helping SaaS executives and industry professionals understand which variables really matter, and how to measure them and act on the results.

 This brings us to the topic of SaaS metrics.
 Business owners tend to focus on these metrics, as they give you insight into the retention and churn rates of your SaaS company.

-The primary aim of measuring SaaS metrics is to turn them into SaaS KPIs (Key Performance Indicators).
+The primary aim of measuring SaaS business metrics is to turn them into KPIs (Key Performance Indicators).
 You can know the direction your business is going when you keep track of the metrics we will discuss in this section.

 All SaaS businesses strive for growth, however, growth is impossible to achieve without measurement and looking at the right metrics from the right angle.